Lawrence S. Bloomberg Faculty of Nursing

 Course Format

-This course is offered on-line course through the University of Toronto Quercus Learning Portal.
-The online modules that are supported by electronic textbook readings, video presentations with voice narration, downloadable study guides, website resource links, and independent learning activities to assist participants in their studies.
-Participants with have access to content over a 3-month period, and can progress at their own pace, however there is a recommended 11-week program to follow.
+This course is offered online through the University of Toronto’s learning management system – Quercus.
+The online modules are supported by electronic textbook readings, video presentations with voice narration, downloadable study guides, website resource links and independent learning activities to assist participants in their studies.
+It is recommended that participants follow the 11-week program, however access to content is available over a 3-month period and participants can progress at their own pace.

 To receive a certificate of completion, participants are required to complete and obtain an overall 70% cumulative average for: